 Step 2: Define output format and parameters

-Step 3: Select and customize output folder and filename
+Step 3: Select and customize the output folder and filename

 Next, click on the three-dot box icon to select the destination file for your audiobooks.
 After that, go to “Options” and customize the specific audiobook ID3 tags, including filename, artist, title, album, etc.